dag-andersen/Rust-Memory-Map/docs/report.md

 ## 4.3 Table
 This implementation is based on the implementation mentioned in section 3.1 Tables.
 This file consists of 2^32 (~4,3 million) unsigned longs, `u64`, that function as a pointer to lookup the value in the `payload_map`.
 This table I will refer to as `ip_table`.

-In Figure 6, a simple example is shown of what it would look like if the three entries below were inserted in the Table.
+In the figure below, a simple example is shown of what it would look like if the three entries below were inserted in the Table.
 The three entries are the same as shown in the previous section (section 4.2).

 ```
 0.0.2.8 0.0.2.8 SKAT